IGDRion/ANNEXA/README.md

 To use them, extract the zip, and point `--tfkmers_model` and `--tfkmers_tokenizer` to the subdirectories.

 The filtered annotation can be the `union` of these 2 tools, _i.e._ all the transcripts validated by one or both of these tools; or the `intersection`, _i.e._ the transcripts validated by both tools (the latter being the default).
-Please, feee free to see the [dedicated wiki page](https://github.com/IGDRion/ANNEXA/wiki/ANNEXA-wiki#fitlering-operations).
+Please, feel free to see the [dedicated wiki page](https://github.com/IGDRion/ANNEXA/wiki/ANNEXA-wiki#fitlering-operations).

 At the end, the QC steps are performed both on the full and filtered extended annotations.